 The main supply chains of TfW currently relate to the delivery of the rail service in Wales and the Borders and construction / engineering work to develop sustainable transport infrastructure.
 TfW’s first-tier suppliers are intermediary traders and therefore have further contractual relationships with lower-tier suppliers.

-To help monitor adoption of the Code of Practice and to specifically address issues relating to modern slavery, TfW has appointed an organisation to act as Suppler Champion and provide a confidential and impartial service to help resolve disputes in the supply chain and identify any potential breaches of the Code of Practice.
-This function will report to the Safety and Sustainability Director.
+To help monitor adoption of the Code of Practice and to specifically address issues relating to modern slavery, TfW has appointed a Head of Supply Chain to help resolve disputes in the supply chain and identify any potential breaches of the Code of Practice.
+This function reports to the Commercial and Customer Experience Director.

 TfW considers its main exposure to the risk of slavery and human trafficking to exist in lower tier supply chains, such as facilities management services and products procured involving the provision of labour in a country where protection against breaches of human rights may be limited.

 In general, TfW considers its exposure to slavery/human trafficking to be relatively limited.
 Nonetheless, it has taken steps to ensure that such practices do not take place in its business nor the business of any organisation that supplies goods and/or services.
-The Suppler Champion service will play a major role in assessing risk and prioritising actions.
+The Head of Supply Chain will play a major role in assessing risk and prioritising actions.

 TfW carries out due diligence processes, including conducting a review of the controls of its suppliers, to ensure that slavery and/or human trafficking does not take place in its organisation or supply chains.